Boreas618/boreas618.github.io/papers/TreeSLS.md

 ![Screenshot 2023-11-23 at 11.49.41 PM](https://p.ipic.vip/r3ore3.png)

+报告中包含了我的理解与想法。对于一些重要的内容，为了方便读者理解，我采用中文表述。

 ## Background

 **Traditional Data Persistence**: Memory and disks are considered standalone components of computer systems.
-Applications handle the data exchange between memory and disks. **Drawback**: Crash consistency bugs and performance issues.
+Applications should handle the data exchange between memory and disks (nowadays we got mechanisms like page replacement to perform this task transparently). **Drawback**: Crash consistency bugs and performance issues.

 **Single-Level Store**: Memory and disks are considered as a whole **from the perspective of applications**.
 The operating system takes the responsibility for data persistence, which is transparent to applications through **checkpointing**.

-**Drawback of SLS**:
+**Drawbacks of Single-Level Store (SLS)**:

 1. Performance

-   **Mechanism for Data Persistance**: Checkpointing ([Lab 6 of OS(H) @ Fudan University](https://github.com/Boreas618/OS-Honor-23Fall/tree/lab6))
+   **Mechanism for Data Persistance in SLS**: Checkpointing ([Lab 6 of OS(H) @ Fudan University](https://github.com/Boreas618/OS-Honor-23Fall/tree/lab6))

    **Reality**: There is a huge difference between memory and disks in terms of speed, volatility, and access granularity.

-   **Consequence**: Low performance and risk of data loss (The low speed implies that we cannot checkpoint frequently - can only be taken at minute-level intervals).
+   **Consequence**: Low performance and risk of data loss (The low speed implies that we cannot checkpoint frequently - checkpoints can only be taken at minute-level intervals).

 2. External synchrony issue

    **Handling the API of SLS for external synchrony is non-trivial**.

-**Opportunities: The emergence of fast, byte-addressable non-volatile memory (NVM)**: Storage-like durability and DRAM-like **byte-addressability (Core feature, which indicates that we can use NVM as (part of) main memory)** and access performance.
-This makes it possible to perform fast and direct manipulation of persistent data (i.e., without the need for checkpointing).
+**Opportunities: The emergence of fast, byte-addressable non-volatile memory (NVM)**: Storage-like durability and DRAM-like **byte-addressability** (core feature, which indicates that we can use NVM as (part of) the main memory).
+This makes it possible to perform fast and direct manipulation of persistent data.

 **Is NVM perfect?**: CPU and device registers can still be lost upon power failures.
-Therefore, checkpointing is still necessary.
+Therefore, checkpointing the whole system is still necessary.

 **Research question**:

-<center><h3>Data Persistence (Checkpointing) in SLS on NVM</h3></center>
+<center><h3>Data Persistence (Checkpointing) of the whole system in SLS on NVM</h3></center>

 **Challenges**:

-* **The management of  the relation between runtime memory and storage**: An SLS on NVM can leverage NVM as both runtime memory and storage.
+* **The management of  the relation between runtime memory and storage**: An SLS on NVM can leverage NVM as both runtime memory and storage. 在传统的存储结构中，硬盘就是硬盘，主存就是主存，而NVM既可以作为硬盘，也可以作为主存（因为其可以以字节为单位访问，而传统硬盘一般以块为单位访问。）
 * **Transparent external synchrony**.
 For example, in a database server, we need to first update the database and then send the response to the client.

+## Target System

+A computer system runs a microkernel operating system.

+Both DRAM and NVM can be used as memory.
+These components are transparent to user programs, as they can both be accessed in byte units.
+However, from the operating system's perspective, the system operates on the principle of:

+* Having a Single-Level Store (SLS), which means that memory and disk storage are interchangeable.
+* Some parts of the SLS (DRAM part) are faster than others (NVM part).
+Therefore, placing frequently accessed pages in DRAM can reduce access overhead.

 ## Implementation